manuphatak/interview-challenge/README.md

 There's not much there.
 But it's all you get, so **good luck**.

-If you come up with a wildly different or cleaner solution then my own, feel free to send a `pull request` with a name, I'm happy to add it in and give creds.
+If you come up with a wildly different solution, a cleaner solution, or you do it in a different language, definitely share it.
+Send a `pull request` with a named file, and add yourself to the credits.
+Make up a title for your role--just make sure it sounds slightly less important then mine `:)`.
+Kidding, you can be CEO of the ninja convention, but you have to solve the puzzle--honor system.
+I'm happy to add it, give 'creds'.

 ### Run the included solution